 Studio Lab is an open entry/open exit environment designed to develop studio application skills for students in all segments of the art area.
 Emphasis is on individual studio art applications with time devoted to completing art/lab projects assigned in specific studio art courses.
 Students receive a credit/no credit grade mark.
-May be taken for a total of four times.
+This course may be taken for a total of four times if taken concurrently with a studio art course.